43 Geography Trivia Questions [With Answers]

 Answer: Canberra.

 Why it trips people: Sydney is the biggest city, the most famous, and the one that hosted the Olympics.
-But Canberra was purpose-built in 1913 as a compromise, because Sydney and Melbourne couldn’t agree on which should be capital.
-The rivalry ran so deep that the constitution required the new capital sit at least 100 miles from Sydney.
-So they carved it out of sheep-grazing land in New South Wales and built a government city from scratch.
-Most Australians will tell you Canberra is boring.
-They’re not wrong.
+But Canberra was purpose-built from 1913 as a compromise, because Sydney and Melbourne could not agree on which of them should be capital.
+The rivalry ran so deep that the constitution required the new capital to sit at least 100 miles from Sydney, so they carved a territory out of New South Wales and built a government city from scratch.

 4. Which country has the most people?
 (Easy)

 Why it trips people: Decades of “China is the most populous country” sit so deep in everyone’s head that India’s 2023 overtake still catches people off guard.
-The fact changed.
-The reflex didn’t.
+The fact changed years ago.
+The reflex is taking longer.

 5. Which country has three capital cities?
 (Medium)